 ITAS data collection aims to be open and transparent at all times.
 At the time we collect information about you, you will be made aware of how that information will be used.
 We only collect and maintain information in our capacity to provide a comprehensive service to each client.
 We will only hold information which is adequate and relevant to the purpose it serves.
 If we are in receipt of certain personal data e.g. copies of passports/ID, medical, banks details etc, we ensure that the information is returned to you or destroyed as appropriate.

-We will keep a record of your contact details, relevant personal details and the assistance we provided to you for one year.
+We will keep a record of your contact details, relevant personal details and the assistance we provided to you.
+Any personal data that would identify you will be anonymised after six months.

 If you find our service helpful, please consider a donation